wildchaser1703/wildchaser1703/README.md

 # Bio

-🧠 I'm currently working as a Data Scientist and foraying into MLOps.
-My recent work includes time series forecasting, interpretable XGBoost pipelines, and NLP-based analytics for strategic decision-making.
+🧠 I'm currently working as an Machine Learning Engineer and foraying into AI Engineering.
+My recent work includes time series forecasting, interpretable pipelines, and NLP-based analytics for strategic decision-making.

 ⌛ I come from an Electrical Engineering background and pivoted into Data Science.
 Over the last 2 years, I’ve worked on problems at the intersection of business intelligence, predictive modeling, and customer behavior.